-12525 Chadron Avenue, Hawthorne, CA 90250 This Proxy is Solicited on Behalf of the Board of Directors The undersigned revokes all previous proxies, acknowledges receipt of the Notice of the Annual Meeting of Stockholders and the Proxy Statement and appoints Deepak Chopra and Ajay Mehra and each of them, the Proxy of the undersigned, with full power of substitution, to vote all shares of Common Stock of OSI Systems, Inc. (the "Company") held of record by the undersigned as of the close of business on October 5, 2001, either on his or her own behalf or on behalf of any entity or entities, at the Annual Meeting of Stockholders of the Company to be held on November 16, 2001, and at any adjournment or postponement thereof, with the same force and effect as the undersigned might or could do if personally present thereat.
+PRO 12525 Chadron Avenue, Hawthorne, CA 90250 This Proxy is Solicited on Behalf of the Board of Directors The undersigned revokes all previous proxies, acknowledges receipt of the Notice of the Annual Meeting of Stockholders and the Proxy Statement and appoints Deepak Chopra and Ajay Mehra and each of them, the Proxy of the undersigned, with full power of substitution, to vote all shares of Common Stock of OSI Systems, Inc. (the "Company") held of record by the undersigned as of the close of business on October 3, 2002, either on his or her own behalf or an entity or entities, at the Annual Meeting of Stockholders of the Company to be held on November 14, 2002, and at any adjournment or postponement thereof, with the same force and effect as the undersigned might or could do if personally present thereat.
 The shares represented by this Proxy shall be voted in the manner set forth below.
-1. To elect the following directors to serve until the 2002 Annual Meeting of Stockholders or until their respective successors are elected and qualified: [\] FOR ALL [\] WITHHOLD AUTHORITY FOR ALL Deepak Chopra, Ajay Mehra, Steven C. Good, Meyer Luskin, Madan G. Syal, Chand R. Viswanathan To withhold authority to vote for any individual nominee, write the nominee's name in the space provided below: \\\\\
+1. To elect the following directors to serve until the 2003 Annual Meeting of Stockholders or until their respective successors are elected and qualified: